kevinpurwito/laravel-rajabiller/README.md

 ```

 > Be careful!
-You can only do 3 inquiries per day for 1 customerId
+You can only do 3 inquiries per day for 1 customerId for each item.
+> For example. you can only inquire about a PLN charge for 1 customerId 3 times, after that you have to pay it or inquire again tomorrow.

 ### Handling the response